Jynsangu/Health-Care-Dashboard/README.md

 <img width="709" alt="picture" src="https://github.com/user-attachments/assets/052801cc-760d-422f-9f84-727aef044b93">

-This dashboard helps the overall management team understand their patients better.
-It helps each facility know if their patients are satisfied with the care services offered by the facility.
-Through their achievements, they get to know their improvement areas, & thus they can improve their services by identifying these areas.
+This dashboard provides the management team with valuable insights into patient satisfaction and care quality across facilities.
+It allows each facility to assess how well their patients are responding to the services provided.
+By tracking key performance indicators and achievements, the dashboard highlights areas that need improvement, empowering facilities to enhance their services and overall patient experience.

 ##Design considerations